Varian-MedicalAffairsAppliedSolutions/PlanDeliverySimulator/README.md

 #### 5.1.1.
 Inter-Beam Transition Time

-When simulating a full plan, the time to move between beams is determined by the **rate-limiting component**—the part of the machine that takes the longest to move from its position at the end of one beam to its starting position for the next.
+When simulating a full plan, the time to move between beams is determined by the **rate-limiting component**â€”the part of the machine that takes the longest to move from its position at the end of one beam to its starting position for the next.
 The simulator calculates the realistic, acceleration-aware move time for the gantry, collimator, jaws, and all MLC leaves, and the transition time is the longest of these individual times.
 Dose is off during this transition.

 #### 5.1.2.
 Intra-Beam Segment Time